Skip to main content

 • story

-• “The story itself is so absurdly good, you find journal entries and documentation as you play, filling in the gaps of knowledge in a fleshed out and surprisingly well thought out sci-fi way.”
+• “The story itself is absurdly good, with journal entries and documentation that fill in the gaps in a fleshed out and surprisingly well thought out sci-fi way.”

 • “The story feels like an afterthought, weighed down by excessive jargon and flat delivery.”